bplmaps/lmec-main-site/content/articles/black-radical-history-research-at-lmec.md

 <iframe width="600" height="550" src="https://atlascope.leventhalmap.org/#view:embed$base:000$overlay:39999059011401$zoom:20.00$center:-7910676.648534665,5207987.767339096$mode:glass$pos:385" title="Close-up of a circle of an old map imposed on a modern basemap, with a building at the center labeled with the name Geraldine L. Trotter."></iframe>

-_Trotter family home visible here under the name of W.M.
+_Above, the Trotter family home is visible here under the name of W.M.
 Trotter's partner, activist Geraldine Pindell Trotter._

 **What other kinds of documents did you use in tandem with the maps aside from census records?**